ericbrustad/admin-repo-2/apps/admin/docs/gpt-conversation-log.md

 ---

+**Timestamp:** 2025-11-09T08:52:00Z

+**You:** CODEx directed the Settings page to mirror the hzlda2zm3 deployment layout, retire the legacy sections, seed the default game catalog, and capture the ChatGPT-5 confirmation.

+**GPT:** Confirmed with ChatGPT-5 thinking, swapped in the GameControlsUnified panel with RepoSnapshotFooter so loading/saving/deleting games and the default draft work from the shared store, verified the catalog seeding keeps geo + appearance metadata available, and refreshed the Settings footer snapshot.

+---

 **Timestamp:** 2025-11-09T07:15:00Z

 **You:** CODEx reports the Settings page is throwing a minified React hook error after the catalog rebuild—force the panel to hydrate as a client component and confirm ChatGPT-5 thinking sees the fix.